Bachelor of Arts (BA) Degree

 Transfer students form a core part of our BA program.
 We welcome approximately 30 transfer students per year from community colleges and junior colleges.
 Graduation requirements for transfer students are the same as for all other students.

 Up to four fine art lower division studio courses are transferrable and can be counted towards the BA degree.
 Please note that we are not able to transfer courses in the areas of design, illustration, fashion, and other commercial fields.
 The Student Services Advisor helps transfer students get credit for their junior college coursework.
+Transfer students typically complete their BA degrees in four semesters.
+Being a major is required to enroll in upper division courses.

 BA Resources for Veterans

 UC Berkeley welcomes and supports military veterans.
 CalVeterans is a support organization that helps veterans access their benefits as they pursue higher education.
 It is staffed by Cal Alumni veterans who can guide applicants through the process of completing their degree at Cal.
-MFA alum and Art Practice staff member Ehren Tool is a veteran and key member of the Department.

 Quick Links

-APPLYING TO THE ART PRACTICE MAJOR AS A CONTINUING STUDENT
+APPLYING TO THE MAJOR

 WORTH RYDER ART GALLERY (WRAG)